sirmarcis/Massively-Parallel-Lyme-Disease-Simulator/lyme/README.txt

 To run:
 	'$ mpirun --np [# MPI ranks] ./lyme --pthreads [number of threads per rank] --universeSize [size of the entire universe]'

+To run a batch on BGQ:
+	'$ sbatch --partition small -t 240 -N4 ./run_anders_tests.sh'

 Scaling Tests (run each set of tests with only ONE compute node):